Steven J. McAuliffe: Education and career

-Born in Cambridge, Massachusetts, he attended Marian High School in Framingham, where he met his future wife Christa Corrigan.
-He graduated from Virginia Military Institute with a Bachelor of Arts degree in 1970.
+McAuliffe was born in Cambridge, Massachusetts.
+He attended Marian High School in Framingham, where he met his future wife Christa Corrigan.
+He graduated from the Virginia Military Institute with a Bachelor of Arts degree in 1970.
 His wife had his VMI ring with her on the shuttle; his classmates replaced the ring after her death.
 McAuliffe studied law at Georgetown University Law Center from 1970 to 1973, receiving a Juris Doctor.
 McAuliffe attended The JAG School at the University of Virginia and entered U.S. Army JAG Corps.
 He was a captain in the JAG Corps from 1973 to 1977.
 From 1977 to 1980, he was an assistant attorney general in New Hampshire.
 He was in private practice in Concord, New Hampshire, from 1980 until his appointment to the federal bench in 1992.

 Federal judicial service

 McAuliffe was nominated by President George H. W. Bush on September 9, 1992, to a seat on the United States District Court for the District of New Hampshire vacated by Norman H. Stahl.
 He was confirmed by the United States Senate on October 8, 1992, and received his commission on October 10, 1992.
 He served as Chief Judge from 2004 to 2011.
 He assumed senior status on April 1, 2013.